codesport/admin-panel/README.md

 **Figure 2: App.js, Controller.js, and Master.js**

-Given the simplicity of the current our appication's current applicatiom, it can be justifably argued that the above is overkill.
-That all of this ode could be placed in one file.
-However, we want to design for scalabilty nd ease of matainance.  as we build-out our application and add state, the logic of this dsign pattern will become clearer.
+Given the simplicity of the current appication, it may be argued that the above is overkill.
+That perhaps all of this code could be placed in one file.
+All true, however, as developers we alway want to code with modularity, ease of maintancne, and amenabilty to refactoring in mind.
+As we build-out our application and add state, the logic of this design pattern will become clearer.

     **Controller.js:** As we build-out our complex application, To manage the components we create a parent component called Controller.
 Controller dictates the layout of each Component and in future iterations it will manage application state.

-    **App.js:** We'll keep App.js simple.
-It will maintain its utility as a single point of entry for called by index.js to renderinger into index.html
+    **App.js:** As a personal prefer I keep App.js simple.
+It will maintain its utility as a single point of entry for called by index.js to rendering into index.html

     **Master.js:** In lines Lines 4 through 38 show that we store our inventory in a JSON array.
 In the real-world we would store ur inventory in a database.
 In lines 40 through (see figure 3) we use the map() method to iterate over a JSON array of items.
 A copy of the Stage 1 Master.js file is [available for download](GITHUB LINK HERE)